Recurrence quantification analysis: Background

+where $u(i)$ is the time series (with $t = i \Delta t$ and $\Delta t$ the sampling time), $m$ the embedding dimension, and $\tau$ the time delay.
+However, pPhase space reconstruction is not essential part of the RQA (although often stated in literature), because it is based on phase space trajectories which could be derived from the system's variables directly (e.g., from the three variables of the Lorenz system) or from multivariate data.

 The RQA quantifies the small-scale structures of recurrence plots, which present the number and duration of the recurrences of a dynamical system.
-The measures introduced for the RQA were developed heuristically between 1992 and 2002 (Zbilut & Webber 1992; Webber & Zbilut 1994; Marwan et al. 2002).
+The measures introduced for the RQA were developed heuristically between 1992 and 2002.
 They are actually measures of complexity.
-The main advantage of the recurrence quantification analysis is that it can provide useful information even for short and non-stationary data, where other methods fail.
+The main advantage of the RQA is that it can provide useful information even for short and non-stationary data, where other methods fail.

 RQA can be applied to almost every kind of data.
 It is widely used in physiology, but was also successfully applied on problems from engineering, chemistry, Earth sciences etc.

+Further extensions and variations of measures for quantifying recurrence properties have been proposed to address specific research questions.
+RQA measures are also combined with machine learning approaches for classification tasks.

 RQA measures

 The simplest measure is the recurrence rate, which is the density of recurrence points in a recurrence plot:

 The recurrence rate corresponds with the probability that a specific state will recur.
 It is almost equal with the definition of the correlation sum, where the LOI is excluded from the computation.

 The next measure is the percentage of recurrence points which form diagonal lines in the recurrence plot of minimal length $\ell_\min$:

 where $P(\ell)$ is the frequency distribution of the lengths $\ell$ of the diagonal lines (i.e., it counts how many instances have length $\ell$).
 This measure is called determinism and is related with the predictability of the dynamical system, because white noise has a recurrence plot with almost only single dots and very few diagonal lines, whereas a deterministic process has a recurrence plot with very few single dots but many long diagonal lines.

 The number of recurrence points which form vertical lines can be quantified in the same way:

 where $P(v)$ is the frequency distribution of the lengths $v$ of the vertical lines, which have at least a length of $v_\min$.
 This measure is called laminarity and is related with the amount of laminar phases in the system (intermittency).